 — Steven Fulop (@StevenFulop) July 20, 2018

-However, Grewal’s office met with Hudnut and other public safety officials from Jersey City yesterday in hopes of finding some middle ground.
+However, Grewal’s office met with Hudnut and other public safety officials from Jersey City yesterday in hopes of finding a middle ground.

-It is also expected that the state legislature and governor will legalize cannabis before the September date referenced by Grewal in the memo issued to the municipal prosecutors.
+The AG’s office will convene a steering committee to address marijuana and ending cannabis prosecutions in the future.
+It’s also expected that the state legislature and governor will legalize cannabis by September.
+That is the date referenced by Grewal in the memo issued to the municipal prosecutors.

-“I took the job as Chief Prosecutor in Jersey City to help build a progressive, proactive, and thoughtful prosecutors office.
-We want to make sure that Jersey City is at the forefront of these conversations and I’m proud to have pushed this issue from the onset,” Hudnut said.
+“I took the job as Chief Prosecutor in Jersey City to help build a progressive, proactive, and thoughtful prosecutor’s office.
+We want to make sure that Jersey City is at the forefront of these conversations.
+I’m proud to have pushed this issue from the onset,” Hudnut said.